01-AlstonAlvares/CV_FILTERS/README.md

 ### Install Required Libraries

 Open your terminal or command prompt and run the following command to install the necessary computer vision libraries.
-The opencv-contrib-python package is important as it includes the SIFT algorithm used for panorama stitching and the ArUco module for augmented reality.

-pip install opencv-contrib-python numpy
+pip install requirements.txt

 ## 2\.
 Required Files